nuveo/cv-test/01-DocumentCleanup/README.md

+# How to execute:

+Just type "bash  python/python3 DocumentCleanup.py" to see the algorithm running.
+A folder called treated_images will be created with all the images of the texts align and cleaned.

 # Description

 Many image processing applications make use of digitalized textual data.
 However, the presence of any type of noise can create difficulties in post-processing information, such as on OCR detection.
 To improve the information manipulation on such data, a previous image processing step is required.